 - For cost reimbursement invoicing, invoices will be based on transactions that have posted to the University general ledger account for the sponsored project for the applicable invoicing period as of the most recent closed accounting month.
 Encumbrances will not be included.

 - Departments are responsible for ensuring that costs are allowable, reasonable and allocable to the project (see Costing Considerations for additional information).

-- For milestone/task based invoicing, the Billing Team will work with the Department to determine when invoicing can occur.
+- For milestone, fixed price, fee-for-service and capitation awards, the Billing Team may work with the PI and/or Department to determine when invoicing can occur.

 - If any unallowable transactions are identified, GAO will notify the Department.
 Unallowable costs should be moved to an unrestricted funding source as soon as possible.